-- There are two major indexes calculated in Toronto, the S&P/TSX Composite Index and S&P/TSX 60 Index - To be included in the S&P/TSX Composite, a stock must meet specific criteria based on price, length of time listed on the exchange, trading volume, capitalization and liquidity - The S&P/TSX 60 Index comprises the 60 largest companies (by market capitalization) on the TSX.
-It is divided into 10 sectors, the heaviest weightings belonging to the Financials, Energy and Materials sectors and the lightest weights belonging to Utilities, Health Care, Consumer Staples and Consumer Discretionary - The S&P/TSX Venture Composite Index is the benchmark for the public venture marketplace
+- There are two major indexes calculated in Toronto, the S&P/TSX Composite Index and S&P/TSX 60 Index - To be included in the S&P/TSX Composite, a stock must meet specific criteria based on price, length of time listed on the exchange, trading volume, capitalization and liquidity.
+It is divided into 11 sectors with the heaviest weightings belonging to Financials and Energy (50%) while Health Care, Utilities, and Information Technology account for approximately 5% - The S&P/TSX 60 Index comprises the 60 largest companies (by market capitalization) on the TSX.
+All of these 60 stocks are part of the S&P/TSX Composite - The S&P/TSX Venture Composite Index is the benchmark for the public venture marketplace.
+It does not have a fixed number of companies and is revised quarterly based on market capitalization and at least 12 months on the market